ay0408/DP-statistics-GWAS/README.md

 ## the chi-squared test

-For the statistics in the chi-squared test, we experimented with methods to release the p-values, log(p), chi-squared statistics when using
+For the statistics in the chi-squared test, we experimented with methods to release the P-values, log(P), chi-squared statistics when using
 2 × 2 and 3 × 2 contingency table.
 As for log(p), chi-squared statistics, we demonstrated the appropriate, i.e., more practical, thresholds
 for several privacy levels ε in differential privacy by using simulation datasets.
 Detailed information on the datasets used can be found in our paper.